NC Promise Tuition Plan FAQ

 UNCP will continue to apply admission requirements that meet or exceed requirements established by the UNC Board of Governors.
 We expect the NC Promise Tuition Plan to increase demand for a UNCP education.
 This will allow UNCP to increase the overall academic standing of admitted classes while retaining the university’s diversity and commitment to its historic mission.

-Does the NC Promise Tuition Plan affect the tuition for UNCP's School of Graduate Studies?
+Does the NC Promise Tuition Plan affect the tuition for UNCP's Graduate School?

 No. Only undergraduate tuition rates for in-state and out-of-state students are affected by the NC Promise Tuition Plan.